 - Commencing a time-of-use tariff pilot to encourage greater energy consumption in the middle of the day, when solar energy is most plentiful; and

-In addition to the roadmap, the WA Government is committing $218 million to provide more than 1,000 standalone power systems in regional WA and a $57.4 million investment into renewable technology as part of the WA Recovery Plan.
+In addition, the WA Government is committing $218 million to provide more than 1,000 standalone power systems in regional WA and a $57.4 million investment into renewable technology as part of the WA Recovery Plan.

-Energy Minister Bill Johnston said the Distributed Energy Resources Roadmap is a key element of the McGowan Government’s Energy Transformation Strategy, which will ensure the state’s power system is ready for the growing uptake of renewable energy.
+Energy Minister Bill Johnston said the DER Roadmap is a key element of the WA Government’s Energy Transformation Strategy, which will ensure the state’s power system is ready for the growing uptake of renewable energy.

 “Congratulations to the Energy Transformation Taskforce team and its Chair Stephen Edwell for the major milestones achieved in its first year – we will continue to ensure its implementation remains on track,” Minister Johnston said.